Long ago, you gazed at your partner-to-be, vowing, “I want to spend the rest of my life with you.”

 Let’s talk about a couple I saw whom I’ll call Jack and Dana; their story has remained etched in my heart and mind.

-Jack was in his early 70’s, Diane a bit younger.
-He was going blind from terrible diabetes, and only had a few months before he would lose his sight.
-His military career had mandated their moving almost constantly as a family through the years.
-He had been professionally successful; she had been a stay-at-home mom, but now worked part-time in a job she loved.
+Jack was in his early 70’s, Dana a bit younger.
+He was going blind from diabetes, and only had a few months before he would completely lose his sight.
+His military career had mandated their moving constantly as a family.
+He’d been professionally successful; she’d been a stay-at-home mom but now worked part-time in a job she loved.

-Jack was gruff, but likable.
-Diane, more subdued, but with a sparkle in her eye.
+Jack was gruff and dominating, but likable.
+Dana was more subdued, but with a sparkle in her eye.